-Presentation and discussion in English on Applied

-Chemistry, Chemical Engineering, and Biomolecular

-Engineering [TCEOEN721]

-Elective Required Professor Yuji Matsumoto Professor Masaki Kubo Professor Mitsuo Umetsu Associate Professor Fabio Pichierri

-The aim of this course is to develop language, debate, and communication skills that are sufficient to present and discuss research results related to doctoral dissertation research at international conferences.
+Presentation and discussion in English on Applied Doctoral Thesis Research in Chemical Engineering [TCEOEN719] Chemistry, Chemical Engineering, and Biomolecular 8 credits Required Subjects Engineering [TCEOEN721] 2 credits Elective Required Professor Masaya Mitsuishi Professor Hideyuki Aoki Professor Hitoshi Shiku Associate Professor Fabio Pichierri The aim of this course is to develop language, debate, and communication skills that are sufficient to present and discuss research results related to doctoral dissertation research at international conferences.
 This training includes actual research presentations and question-and-answer sessions.
 In addition, group discussions will be held with the aim to prepare the presentation materials necessary for attending international conferences.
+Students who belong to the research groups of Energy Process Engineering, Chemical Process Engineering, Process Systems Engineering and Reaction and Separation Processes perform experiment and exercise related to their research themes, including research presentation, discussion, and introduction of research articles.